EnterpriseDB/tpa/docs/src/opensourcetpa.md

 ## Connecting

-To get to a psql prompt, the simplest route is to log into one of the containers (or VMs or host depending on configuration) using SSH.
+To get to a psql prompt, the simplest route is to log into one of the containers (or VMs or host depending on configuration) using docker or SSH.
 Run

 ```
 tpaexec ping demo
 ```

-to ping all the SSH connectable hosts in the deployment: You will get output that looks something like:
+to ping all the connectable hosts in the deployment: You will get output that looks something like:

 ```
 $ tpaexec ping demo